-Many guides claim the best trout fishing in Alaska is in the Kenia River system, with the middle and upper Kenia River being the best areas.
+Many guides claim the best trout fishing in all of Alaska is in the Kenai River system, with the middle and upper Kenai River being the best areas.

-Cooper Landing in the Kenia Valley is a must-fish area for trout.
+Cooper Landing in the Kenai Valley is a must-fish area for trout.
 Some great light tackle fishing is available for rainbow trout and char.

-Near Cooper Landing is the Russian River which is known for its sockeye salmon fishing but it has great trout fishing too.
+Near Cooper Landing is the Russian River, which is known for its sockeye salmon fishing, but it has great trout fishing.

 Lodges and Clubs